 Osteopenia usually develops as the inside of your bones lose calcium, mostly after 50 years of age (Ramin et al., 2018).
 Some actions taken earlier in life can easily prevent osteopenia.
 Physicians recommend adopting the proper diet and exercise to keep the bones strong.
 Peoples with stronger bones have less chance to develop osteopenia in older age.
 Due to lower estrogen levels, women can quickly develop osteopenia after menopause.
 Adoption of some healthy measures to prevent osteopenia eventually reduces the risk of developing osteoporosis.

-What Are The Common Symptoms And Causes Of Osteopenia?
+What’s The Common Symptoms And Causes Of Osteopenia?

 Our bone mass constantly changes throughout our life.
 After we reach peak bone mass, the body starts to break down the older bone faster than the growth of newer bones.
 This ultimately causes the loss of bone density.
 Osteopenia possesses some modifiable and non-modifiable risk factors such as dietary habits, using certain drugs, aging process, etc. People with more risk factors will develop osteopenia faster than others.
 Some other risk factors may include (Confortin et al., 2020):